 Qualifications and Job Details:

 This position is open to CU Boulder Graduate Students of Spanish or CU Boulder Undergraduate Spanish Majors who have completed or are currently enrolled in the Methods of Teaching Spanish (SPAN 4650) course are encouraged to apply.
 Other students with relevant tutoring experience may be considered.

-- It is anticipated there will be 1 tutor position (classified as Student Assistant II) at $15.00 per hour paid on a biweekly basis per a set schedule.
-The selected applicant must be available and permitted to work per university guidelines.
+- It is anticipated there will be 3-4 tutor positions (classified as Student Assistant II) at $15.00 per hour paid on a biweekly basis per a set schedule.
+The selected applicants must be available and permitted to work per university guidelines.
 A selected applicant's schedule will be determined with their supervisor, Dr. Elizabeth Huard.

 - All work will be conducted remotely.